mattearly/DarkAndDarkerLobbyHelper/readme.md

   - This version is made for 1920x1080 screen res
   - Install auto-hotkey v2 productivity tool (this is just what I happend to code it in, but in theory could be done with any coding language).
-  - This version updated for Dark and Darker patch 99
-  - Some fuctions require a minimum in-game Merchant reputation (do your alch/surgeon quests).
   - Functions are designed to work when logged into a character and in the pre-game lobby.

 ## How to Run

-  0.
   1. Clone/download this repo, Run the script "DarkAndDarkerLobbyHelper.ank"
   2. Launch "Dark and Darker", Log into a character and be in the Pre-Game Lobby at 1920x1080p res (this doesn't work elsewhere)